 - Should I Plan to Get a Ride Home?

-Yes, we ask that you have someone else drive you home, since you don't know exactly how you will feel.
-Rarely a patient will feel lightheaded or faint, so you must not drive for 30 minutes after your procedure.
+Yes, we require that you have someone else drive you home, since you don't know exactly how you will feel.
+Rarely a patient will feel lightheaded or faint, which would be hazardous while driving, both for you and for others.

 - What Happens When the Local Anesthetic Wears Off?

 You are not likely to notice the anesthetic wearing off, because the numb area is small, about the size of a dime, and there is nothing there that hurts.
 The small opening we made in the skin is closed, has no stitches, and usually does not hurt at all.